Tipser/slate/docs-v3/script/source/includes/_migration-guide.md

 Additional changes:

-- the optional `data-tipser-inline-menu` attribute was renamed to `data-tipser-inline-mobile-menu`
+- the optional `data-tipser-inline-menu` attribute has been renamed to `data-tipser-inline-mobile-menu`
-- the `useDeepLinking` configuration option was replaced by `data-tipser-disable-deep-linking` attribute with inverted logic
+- the `useDeepLinking` configuration option has been replaced by `data-tipser-disable-deep-linking` attribute with inverted logic

 ---